 The rowing machines reviewed in this article

-Here are the home rowing machines I evaluated for this article, starting with my three favorites:
+Here are the home rowing machines I tested out & evaluated for this article, starting with my three favorites:

 Best air rower & best rowing machine overall